 This schedule presents calculations of net revenues and of net bond revenues (debt service), which are allocated in Schedule 3 to transportation projects specified in the Orange County Transportation Investment Plan (Investment Plan).
 Actual revenues, expenditures, and other financing sources (uses) in this schedule were obtained from non-project related amounts on Schedule 1.
 Environmental cleanup expenditures were obtained from the project job ledger.
 Forecast amounts were obtained from the Orange County Transportation Authority Forecast Model.
-The schedule is presented for the latest fiscal year, for the period from inception through the latest fiscal year, for the period from inception through forecast amounts for the period from inception going forward.
+The schedule is presented for the latest fiscal year, for the period from inception through the latest fiscal year, for subsequent years going forward, and for the combined total of actual and forecast amounts for the period from inception going forward.